code-423n4/2024-05-gondi-mitigation/README.md

  - In refinancePartial, we don't allow extra principal (this is a corner case and can still be done with addNewTranche)
  - Some of the two step variable changes in the Pool (LoanManager) have been moved to a helper contract.
 Feel free to ignore issues regarding the PoolOfferHandler since we are working on a different one given the limitations of the existing one.
  - Please note the out-of-scope item H-10.
 While not in scope for awards, general commentary on its design is welcome.
+The PR for H-12 can give some insight into it.

 ## Scope